Title of “Chancellor”

 Hubert de Burgh was created Chief Justiciar by Henry III.
 As a result of abuses, the title went vacant.
 The power of Justiciar passed on to the Chancellor.

-Title of “Marshall”
+Title of “Marshal”

 The original form of the word, “marechal”, or head groom, was in charge of the stables under the constable.
 After the King, he had command of the army, and the highest military rank.
 The marshal was responsible for the organization of the troops in the field, retainers, banners, insignia, crests, badges, and standards, which identified and distinguished the combatants.
 These tasks evolved into an important role in the diplomatic decisions, negotiations in the field, and in declarations of war.
 The organization of coronations, royal baptisms, marriages, and funerals devolved upon the marshal as well.
 Additionally, the marshal became the head of the College of Arms.

 The first marshal was Gilbert (no surname) , followed by his son John, who took the title of “John fitz Gilbert le Marechal.”
-Also known as John le Marechal and John Marshall, he secured the title as hereditary.
+Also known as John le Marechal and John Marshal, he secured the title as hereditary.

 Titles belonged to ministeriales or members of the royal household.
 While referred to as the king’s servants, humble domestic titles were held by some of the most important men in the land.